India completes vaccination of 1.63 Cr beneficiaries

-New Delhi, March 3 (IANS) The cumulative number of Covid-19 vaccine doses administered in the country crossed 1.63 crore on Wednesday.
+New Delhi: The cumulative number of Covid-19 vaccine doses administered in the country crossed 1.63 crore on Wednesday.

 The nation-wide vaccination drive was rolled out on January 16 with healthcare workers being inoculated against the virus.
 Vaccination of the frontline workers began on February 2.